Sir James Clark, 1st Baronet: Early life and career

 Clark was born in Cullen, Banffshire, Scotland, and was educated at Fordyce School.
-He studied at Aberdeen University, where he took an arts degree with the intention of studying law, and graduated as a M.A., before discovering a preference for medicine.
+He studied at Aberdeen University, where he took an arts degree intending to study law, and graduated as a M.A., before discovering a preference for medicine.
 He then went to Edinburgh University, and in 1809 became a member of the Royal College of Surgeons of Edinburgh.

 He then entered the medical service of the Royal Navy.
-He served at the Royal Hospital Haslar, in Hampshire, until July 1810, when he was appointed assistant-surgeon aboard HMS Thistle.
-After the ship was wrecked in 1811 south of Sandy Hook in New Jersey, he returned to Great Britain, where he was promoted to the rank of surgeon, and served successively on HMS Colobrée, which was also wrecked, as well as on Chesapeake and Maidstone.
+He served at the Royal Hospital Haslar, in Hampshire, until July 1810, when he was appointed assistant surgeon aboard HMS Thistle.
+After the ship was wrecked in 1811 south of Sandy Hook in New Jersey, he returned to Great Britain, where he was promoted to the rank of a surgeon and served successively on HMS Colobrée, which was also wrecked, as well as on Chesapeake and Maidstone.

 Following the end of the Napoleonic Wars in 1815, he continued his studies in Edinburgh, where he graduated in 1817 with an MD.
 In 1818, he travelled to the south of France and Switzerland with a gentleman who had phthisis (tuberculosis).
-He began collecting meteorological and other data, and noted the effects of changes in climate on the disease.
+He began collecting meteorological and other data and noted the effects of changes in climate on the disease.

 He settled in Rome in 1819, and developed a medical practice there, with steadily increasing reputation and pecuniary success.
 One of his patients was the poet John Keats, who arrived in Rome in November 1820.
 Clark thought that "mental exertions and application" were "the sources of his complaints", which he believed were "situated in his Stomach".
 When he finally diagnosed consumption, he put Keats on a starvation diet of an anchovy and a piece of bread a day, to cut the flow of blood to his stomach.
-He also regularly drew blood from him, and took away Keats' supply of laudanum for fear that he would take a deliberate overdose.
+He also regularly drew blood from him, and took away Keats's supply of laudanum for fear that he would take a deliberate overdose.
 It has been suggested in recent years that Clark's treatment of Keats contributed to the poet's agonising death from tuberculosis in February 1821.